meads58/top_shopper_online/README.md

 * A checklist model was used to select products for the shopping cart.
 This give you the functionality to easily add/remove products from the cart all within the product list.

 ##Issues
-* Karma unit testing had configuration issues so I focused on the end2end testing for test coverage.
+* Karma unit testing had configuration issues and I would have used the Jasmine spyOn mocks for some of the tests but I couldn't get this to run.